ISIS Claims Responsibility In Turkish Nightclub Attack; U.S. Man Among The Wounded

 "In continuation of the blessed operations that Islamic State is conducting against the protector of the cross, Turkey, a heroic soldier of the caliphate struck one of the most famous nightclubs where the Christians celebrate their apostate holiday."

-NPR's Peter Kenyon reported on Sunday that Turkish officials identified several possible culprits for the shooting, including the Islamic State, Kurdish militants or far-left groups.
+On Sunday, Peter reported that Turkish officials identified several possible culprits for the shooting, including the Islamic State, Kurdish militants or far-left groups.

+Turkey's state-run news agency says that nearly two-thirds of the people killed were foreign nationals.

+Club goers from Jordan, Saudi Arabia, Kuwait, Iraq, Lebanon and France are thought to have been killed.

+A 19-year-old Arab-Israeli woman was killed in the attack.
+Peter reports that her father warned her not to go but she insisted — wanting to be with her friends.

-Nearly 70 people were wounded, among them a 35-year-old businessman from Delaware, according to the State Department.
+Nearly 70 people were wounded in the attack, among them a 35-year-old businessman from Delaware, according to the State Department.

+WCAU-TV reports that Michael Raak of South Philadelphia says his brother, William Jacob Raak, called on New Year's Eve to say he had been shot in the leg.

 The search for the attacker, who has not yet been identified, is still underway, says Interior Minister Suleyman Soylu.
 Police believe he carried out the attack alone.

+NPR's Peter Kenyon reported on Weekend All Things Considered that Turkey's prime minister says the attacker left his weapon at the scene and fled in the chaotic aftermath.

 At Reina, one of Istanbul's most popular nightclubs, it's believed some 500 to 600 revelers were celebrating the start of the new year.

 Reuters reports that the attacker shot at a police officer and at civilians before entering the nightclub.
 Many inside were said to have jumped into the neighboring Bosphorus waterway in an attempt to save themselves from the gunfire.

+The U.N.
+Security Council condemned the attack in a statement — calling it a "heinous and barbaric terrorist attack."